uc-cdis/gen3-helm/gen3ForDevs/gen3HelmForDevelopers.md

 ### Installing Kubectl
 Kubectl (I pronounce it cube-cuddle, but others say it differently) is an application that allows you to interface with and control a Kubernetes cluster.
 In this context, "cluster" simply refers to a group of machines, which can be a group of one, that work together to manage containers.
 It will be an important tool for you as you get more comfortable working with Kubernetes, so we'll install it now.
 It is a highly-configurable tool that you can install in a lot of ways, so rather than tell you how to do it, we'll let you pick the method that works best for your platform: [Windows](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows) [Mac](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos) [Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux).
 Once you have kubectl installed, you can verify by running `kubectl`.
 The output should be a help guide.

+# Do we want this to be Rancher, or Minikube?
+The command line nature of Minikube means we could build scripts for it, and our local ingress setup is built for Minikube

 ### Installing Rancher Desktop
 This guide is primarily written with Mac users in mind, but most Linux users should be able to install Rancher Desktop using their distro's package manager.
 If you're on Mac and using Homebrew, you can type `brew install --cask rancher`.
 If not, install directions for Linux, Mac, and Windows are available at [the Rancher website.](https://docs.rancherdesktop.io/getting-started/installation/#macOS) Once you have Rancher succesfully installed and the application opened, we can go over how to get your Kubernetes cluster ready for Gen3!